AmpersandTarski/Ampersand/docs/reusing-available-modules.md

 ### Access control for specific purposes

-How does an Ampersand application control access for purposes that are known only to the Ampersand application designer? _Answer_: The designer can use the ROLE mechanism to provide different services to different roles.
+How does an Ampersand application control access for purposes that are known only to the Ampersand application designer? _Answer_: The designer can use the ROLE mechanism to provide different interfaces to different roles.
 Also, the designer can model these purposes in the Ampersand-script and take it from there.
 In the latter case, every possible access control scheme can be built.

 ### Injection